-And it’s worth noting that this article focuses solely on backpacking stoves.
-If you’re looking for a larger, two-burner camp stove, check out the best camping stoves of 2020.
+And it’s worth noting this article focuses solely on backpacking stoves.
+If you’re looking for a larger two-burner camp stove, check out the best camping stoves of 2021.

 The majority of stoves we tested were canister stoves.
 While these stoves aren’t the only option on the market, they do have lots of perks, which we’ll explain in detail below.

 On the flipside, canisters can’t be refilled, causing additional waste (they can be recycled, but you’ll need to take them to a recycling facility).
-And they’re prone to freezing up, or just providing a weak flame, in cold winter conditions.
+And they’re prone to freezing up or providing a weak flame in cold winter conditions.

-During testing, we found that the pressure regulator did equate to more consistent boil and simmer capabilities, and, like the brand claims, helps reduce the impact of cold and wind on stove performance.
+During testing, we found the pressure regulator did equate to more consistent boil and simmer capabilities and helped reduce the impact of cold and wind on stove performance.
 It also boiled faster than all but one other stove on this list.

 Plus, the simmer capabilities of this stove are great.
 The slightly wider burner makes a difference, and when cooking dishes like oatmeal or mac and cheese, we didn’t experience any burning or sticking on the bottom of the pot.

 Simply put, this stove is the best due to its combination of light weight, consistent performance, boil time, and price.